Intermittent Fasting | Breaking a Fast | Chew Gum | Sugar-Free | Candy

 Due to the lack of macronutrients, sugar-free sweeteners should not cause a rise in blood sugar levels.

 But does it only come down to blood sugar levels?
-People repeatedly oversee that not only the blood sugar but also the storage hormone insulin matters.
+People repeatedly oversee that the blood sugar and the storage hormone insulin matter.

 Consequently, high blood sugar results cause elevated insulin levels since the essential task of the hormone is to lower the blood sugar again.